Charters

 I have concerns about a bus operator/taxi cab driver.
 Who can I contact?

 The safety of students is the number one priority for STSWR and the partner school boards.
-If you have concerns regarding a specific bus or taxi cab driver, please contact STSWR at 519-744-7575 x 221.
+If you have concerns regarding a specific bus or taxi cab driver, please contact STSWR at 519-744-7575.
 If you suspect a driver is impaired or driving dangerously while operating a vehicle, please call 911 immediately.

-If my child is involved in a musical program, can they take their instrument on the bus?
+If my student is involved in a musical program, can they take their instrument on the bus?

-Musical instruments to a maximum size of 18 inches by 10 inches by 10 inches (46 cm by 26 cm by 26 cm) are allowed on the bus.
-Instruments over this size are not permitted on the bus.
+For your students safety, musical instruments, in their cases, to a maximum size of 18 inches by 10 inches by 10 inches (46 cm by 26 cm by 26 cm) are allowed on the bus (flute, clarinet, trumpet, violin, ukulele, etc.).
+Instruments in their cases that exceed this size (saxophone, trombone, guitar, cello, drums, etc.) are not permitted.
+All musical instruments must be transported in their cases and kept on the student’s lap while riding the bus.

-My child has been denied transportation, how do I appeal that decision?
+My student has been denied transportation, how do I appeal that decision?

 Please review the Transportation Appeal Process.

-My child has been hurt and cannot walk to school temporarily.
-What can I do? / My child is on crutches, what do I do?
+My student has been hurt and cannot walk to school temporarily.
+What can I do? / My student is on crutches, what do I do?

 Please review our policy on crutches.

-My child is eligible for busing; do I need to notify anyone that my child will not be riding?
+My student is eligible for busing; do I need to notify anyone that my student will not be riding?

-To ensure that your child is not mistakenly placed on a bus, please complete the Transportation Do Not Ride form and return it to your child’s school as soon as possible.
+To ensure that your student is not mistakenly placed on a bus, please complete the digital Decline or Reinstate Transportation form

 Walking